What happens in the Introductory session?

 What happens if I miss an appointment?

-If you need to cancel or re-arrange an appointment I ask that you give me 24hrs notice.
-If I don’t receive this notice, there is a charge of 50% of the missed fee, payable at the next session.
+If you’re not able to make it to a session, and need to cancel, I ask that you give me as much notice as possible.
+If I receive less than 24 hrs notice, I charge the full fee for the cancelled or missed session.
+This fee will need to be paid before another session can be booked.
 You can ring, text or email me to let me know if you need to cancel or re-arrange.

 Do you keep records of my sessions?